Red vs Blue Ocean Strategy With Examples

 10. Cumulative Effects Theory

-The Hypodermic Needle Theory, also known as the Magic Bullet Theory or the Hypodermic-Syringe Model, is a communication theory that suggests that media messages are like a powerful drug injected directly into the bloodstream of passive audiences, influencing their thoughts, behaviors, and attitudes.
-According to this theory, audiences are seen as highly susceptible to media influence, and media messages are believed to have an immediate and direct effect on shaping audience perceptions
+A: The Hypodermic needle theory explains the active and passive audiences.
+According to this theory, audiences are highly susceptible to media influence, and media messages are believed to have an immediate, direct effect on audience perceptions.